-THIRD DAY must try scuba diving nearby from the reputed dive school.
+The third day must try scuba diving nearby from the reputed dive school.
 Elephant beach is the must-visit destination for the whole day.
 Neither you should miss visiting Kalapathar Beach.
 It depends on your choices and nature of your trip.

 - Havelock Island is pristine, beautiful, and remote land but safe to travel alone or in a group.
 Here internet speed is too slow than Port Blair.

 - After the evening, it is safe not to stay in any beach and sometimes not permitted by the beach authorities unless any activities made by the respective resorts nearby the beach in Havelock Island.

 - Must concern about safety while going for any water activities in the island and beaches.
 I always listen to my instinct while traveling solo and it works well always.

 Port Blair, Cellular Jail, Corbyn’s Cove Beach, Munda Pahar Beach, Hotel GB Oceania

 Back to Port Blair

 In the fourth day after a breakfast, I checked out from Ocean Blue Resort and came back Port Blair by Makruzz.

 I collected the ticket from the ferry ghat office which was already booked.
 I reached Port Blair before 1 pm and decided to visit Cellular Jail.
 But before that went shopping at the Sagarekha Emporium.
 There were many rare collections of artistic sea shell and wood crafts.
 You can buy for home decorations or as gift items.